Dart-Code/Dart-Code/README.md

 Another preview release to gather feedback on important things missing for v1.
 This version should be [installed from the marketplace](https://marketplace.visualstudio.com/items?itemName=DanTup.dart-code).

-- A new option `dart.showTodos` (defaults to `true`) has been added to allow you to hide TODO messages from the Problems list
+- A new option `dart.showTodos` (default: `true`) has been added to show/hide TODO messages from the Problems list
 - "Analyzing…" will now show in the status bar when files are being analyzed
 - Go to Definition is now supported within your project (though does not yet work with SDK classes)
 - The Dart SDK version number will now show in the bottom right status bar
-- Dart files will automatically be set to 2-space indenting when you open them (the new option `dart.setIndentation` can be used to disable this)
+- Dart files will automatically be set to 2-space indenting when you open them
+- A new option `dart.setIndentation` (default: `true`) has been added to enable/disable automatic indent settings
 - Symbol search is now case-insensitive and also supports better filtering (eg. "TA" will match "TwitterApi")
 - Tooltips reading `undefined` will no longer appear for some items (eg. string literals)
 - Tooltip formatting/display has been greatly improved